tasirrahman/Protask_Learning/About ProTask/PURPOSE.md

 ## ✅ Summary

 **ProTask** is more than a task manager—it's a **self-assessment engine** for me to push the boundaries of what I know and identify what I need to learn next.
-This journey blends creativity, logic, design, and execution into one focused mission.
+While I've already mastered Firebase in previous projects, this journey focuses on expanding my expertise with Supabase and custom MongoDB solutions, blending creativity, logic, design, and execution into one focused mission.

 ---

-📌 _“Only by building something real can I truly understand what I know—and what I don't.”_
+📌 _"Only by building something real can I truly understand what I know—and what I don't."_